TheInfiniteKind/moneydance_open/python_scripts/net_account_balances/install-readme.txt

 Scripts have a file extension of *.py
 If you downloaded a zip file (extension *.zip) then unzip first in a directory of your choice to get at the file(s)

-Toolbox and net_account_balances_to_zero are Extension format only - i.e. just the Toolbox.mxt file
+Toolbox and net_account_balances are Extension format only - i.e. just the Toolbox.mxt file
 All the others have both Extension (*.mxt) and Script (*.py) formats

 HOW DO YOU CHOOSE?